pmorales4/project-1-collegebasketball/README.md

 # Brief Example Score Explanation:

-This is just two examples of the positive and negative numbers on your score depending on what I click for the answers.
-If your score shows negative, such at the picture (-7), you will have to click 7 times then another 10 positive to win.
+This is just one example of the scores depending on what you clicked for the answers.
+You can get 6 correct and 4 wrong thats it (as an example).
+Reset game as you only allowed 10 questions.
 ![picture](images/readMe/numbers.png)

 # Code style